virgile-dev/democracyos/lib/help-faq/faq.md

 Title
 ======

-This is a sample for FAQ section
+This is a sample for FAQ section (mod)